ruby-amqp/rubymarchhare.info/articles/getting_started.md

   puts "An update for South America: #{payload}, routing key is #{metadata.routing_key}" end
 ```
-Here we bind a queue with the name of "americas.south" to the topic exchange declared earlier using the `HotBunnies::Queue#bind` method.
+Here we bind a queue with the name of "americas.south" to the topic exchange declared earlier using the `MarchHare::Queue#bind` method.
 This means that only messages with a routing key matching "americas.south.#" will be routed to that queue.
 A routing pattern consists of several words separated by dots, in a similar way to URI path segments joined by slashes.
 Here are a few examples:

  * asia.southeast.thailand.bangkok
  * sports.basketball